yuwvandy/CAGCN/README.md

 Recommendation Systems"](https://arxiv.org/abs/2207.06221).

 We have two experimental settings based on how we split the data:
 * Paper setting: this setting is used in most previous literature (LightGCN, NGCF....), which is also used in our CAGCN paper.
-Note here the training/testing edges are randomly splitted and hence not following the time information.
+Note here the training/testing edges are randomly split and hence not following the time information.
 We may end up with using future edges to predict history edges.
 See [[Paper_setting]](./Paper_setting/.) for more details.

 * Realistic setting: after notice the above issue, we recollect the three datasets gowalla/yelp/amazon and split them strictly according to time.
 We also provide the code for preprocessing the datasets and the readers can modify it based on your own needs.
 See [[Realistic_setting]](./Realistic_setting/.) for more details.